thewjones/mattjon.es/content/post/the-national-health/index.md

 title: The National Health
 ---

-This is unrolled thread originally [posted on Twitter](https://twitter.com/mattjones/status/1451443149243666432).
+This is an unrolled thread originally [posted on Twitter](https://twitter.com/mattjones/status/1451443149243666432).

 In 2010 I was a web developer supporting a research project mapping childrens' health services across the UK.
 It was funded by the then Department of Health.
 My academic colleagues were leaders in their field working on a project to help improve children's health services.